-The Platte View Apartments were established to provide safe affordable housing for low income and moderate income individuals as defined in the eligibility criteria below.
+Our Community was established to provide safe affordable housing for low income and moderate-income individuals as defined in the eligibility criteria below.
 The property has signed a Use/Regulatory Agreement with Wyoming Community Development Agency restricting the use of the property to eligible households as stated in the Affordable Housing Tax Credit Program.
 Our Community is also a rent-restricted property in that the rent is based off of the adjusted household income (Section 8).